giellalt/giellalt.github.io/proof/hyph/API-hyphenation.md

 }
 ```

-If you only want the hyphenated words, use the following `jq` filtering:
+If you only want the hyphenated input text, and not the `json` stuff, use the following `jq` filtering:

 ```sh
 curl -s -X POST -H 'Content-Type: application/json' \